What is a stroke

 - Training the family and senior parents with the symptoms of their cognitive skills.

-- Make your loved ones independent in tasks that involve: Going outdoors for grocery shopping, laundry, and even management of household tasks such as meal planning and housekeeping.
+- Make your loved ones independent in tasks that involve: Going outdoors for grocery shopping, laundry, and even managing household tasks such as meal planning and housekeeping.

 - Counseling your loved ones for improvement in their mood and other feelings.